spaceboost/knowledge-frontend-test/README.md

 framework.
 We use [REST API](https://reqres.in/) as a hosted Rest-API to respond the requests.

+## Development and building

+To run the application you must use:

+npm run serve

 ## Goals

 To pass this practice we must to: